Marumalarchi Dravida Munnetra Kazhagam: Formation

-Vaiko was a member of Rajya Sabha and a party activist of Dravida Munnetra Kazhagam (DMK).
-Vaiko grew in the party from his student days and actively participated in the party agitations and courted imprisonment several times.
+Vaiko was a member of the Rajya Sabha and a party activist of Dravida Munnetra Kazhagam (DMK).
+Vaiko was a member of the party from his initial student days and actively participated in the party agitations and courted arrest several times.
 He was elected thrice to the Rajya Sabha.
 In 1994, he was forced out of the parent body as he was seen as a threat to DMK chief Karunanidhi's son, M.K.
 Stalin.
 Vaiko along with some district secretaries announced the decision to start a rival party, which became the MDMK.

 Support for Sri Lankan Tamils

 Vaiko voiced support for Tamils during the Sri Lankan Civil War, including for the Liberation Tigers of Tamil Eelam specifically and their goal of secession from Sri Lanka.

 Support for the Mullaperiyar Dam

-Kerala government was keen to demolish the Mullaperiyar Dam because of safety concerns.
+The Government of Kerala was keen to demolish the Mullaperiyar Dam because of safety concerns.
 However, the dam's reservoir is a prime source for irrigation for more than 8 districts including Theni.
-As a result, Vaiko led an agitation against Kerala government.
+As a result, Vaiko led an agitation against the Kerala government.